qinyeli/qinyeli.github.io/index.md

 </script>

 My name is Qinye Li /\*pronounced Chin-yeah\*/, or you can also call me Sindy if that is easier to remember.
-I am a senior student studying computer science at the [University of Michigan - Ann Arbor](https://www.umich.edu/).
+I‘ve just graduated with a bachelor degree in CS from University of Michigan -- Ann Arbor in April.
+I am also expecting a bachelor degree in ECE from Shanghai Jiao Tong University this August.
+I am now back in Shanghai working for my capstone project.

 I speak Chinese, Japanese, English, and a little little little bit of French.
 Oh, I mean `C/C++` is my mother-tongue, but I also speak `Java`, `Python`, `JavaScript`, `Swift`.
 I am also learning `Go`!